 If you don’t speak any Japanese, Shinsei is a great option, as they offer full-service English support.
 You can apply either via mail or in person.

 Seven Bank is another excellent option with English support.
 One drawback is that they do not have physical bank branches anywhere–they are mainly an online bank.
 However, their ATMs are much easier to access, as they can be found at basically every 7-Eleven convenience store in Japan!
 You can apply online, or via mail.

-Yes, this is Japan Post Bank, brought to you by the Japanese postal service.
+It might be confusing at first glance, but that is correct, this bank is brought to you by the Japanese postal service.
 While you’ll be better served knowing at least some Japanese, language barriers aside, JP Bank is one of the most reputable and foreigner-friendly banks around.
 That said, their account numbers work a little differently than other banks, making transfer and remittance processes a bit more complicated.
-You must apply for an account in person at the post office.
+You must apply for an account in person at a post office with banking services.

 So, as mentioned, the exact procedures for each bank are going to vary.
 However, there are some general similarities that you can expect.